taiyun/corrplot/README.md

 <http://cran.r-project.org/package=corrplot>.

 ## How to cite
-To cite corrplot properly, call the R built-in command `citation("corrplot")` as follows:
+The R core development team and the very active community of package authors have invested a lot of time and effort in creating R as it is today.
+Please give credit where credit is due and cite R and R packages when you use them for data analysis.
+To cite `corrplot` properly, call the R built-in command `citation("corrplot")` as follows:
 ```r
 library(corrplot)
 citation("corrplot")